goatonabicycle/things-on-this-page/README.md

 - Most pressed key.
 - Cursor quadrant spent most time in.
 - Number of cookies this website has access to?

-- Render the actuall average element color as a block.
 - Change "seconds since load" to render minutes, hours.

-Use webpack.
-Things are already getting crazy.